Tips for Travelling to Canada for the First Time… From a Canadian!

 Smaller highways and regional roads can be 80 km/hr or even 60 km/hr, while roads in cities and smaller neighbourhoods at 40 km/hr or posted at 25 km/hr for school zones.
 Just watch for signage.
 It’s usually pretty clear what the speed limits are.

 Canada has all the major rental car brands like Enterprise, Budget, Hertz, or Avis.
 The minimum age to rent a car differs by province but is generally around 21 or as high as 24/25.
 It’s a common practice and you’ll find them at airports and in many of the larger centres and even smaller towns have a rental a car depot for pick-up and drop-off.
-If you want to rent a car in Canada, you can check out RentalCars.com for the latest prices across companies in Canada.
+If you want to rent a car in Canada, you can compare rental car prices across companies in Canada here.

 Safety While Travelling in Canada